-- 1. Remove the yeast packet from under the lid of the can of Brewing Extract (you will not need this), then place the unopened can & LME's in hot tap water. - 2.
+- 1. Remove the yeast packet from under the lid of the can of Brewing Extract (you will not need this), then place the unopened can in hot tap water. - 2.
 Add all the grains into one of the muslin sacks and tie it closed so that the grain can flow freely within the sack.
 Set aside. - 3.
 Add 8 cups of water to a 1 gallon or larger boil pot.
 Begin heating the water to a range of 155-165 degrees F and hold, at this range.
 Next, add the grain sack into the water, and maintain the 155-165 temp for 30 minutes. - 4.
-While you wait, split 1⁄2 of each packet of hops into one muslin sack.
-For the remaining 1⁄2 packets store in a Ziplock bag in the freezer.
+While you wait, pour approximately 1/4 of the packet of Simcoe & Cascade hops into a hop sack and tie it closed.
+(For the remaining 3/4 packets store in a Ziplock bag in the freezer.
 You want as little air as possible in the bag.
-You will use the remaining packet during dry hopping. - 5.
+These extra hops will not be used in this recipe, so you can save them for a future brew.) - 5.
 After the 30 minute steep has completed, turn off the heat and remove the grain sack from the pot and place it into a colander to drain, allowing the runoff to flow back into the pot, and rinse the grain with one cup of hot water (around 160 degrees), letting the excess runoff flow back into your pot.
 DO NOT squeeze the grain sack.
 Once drained, discard the grain sack. - 6.
-Add the BrewMax Booster and bring grain water to a low, rolling boil. - 7.
-After a 5-minute hop boil, remove the pot from the heat. - 8.
+Bring grain water to a low, rolling boil. - 7.
+Once the grain water is boiling add in the hop sack and let it boil for 10 minutes.
+Once 10 minutes is up remove the pot from the heat. - 8.
 Open the HME can and add them to the pot of grain water and stir with a sanitized spoon until combined. - 9.
-Let the hops sit in the hot wort for 30 minutes, before adding to the fermenter.
-This is called a "hop stand." - 10.
 Fill your fermenter with cold tap water to mark 1 on the back.
-If using any other fermenter this would be approximately 1 gallon of water. - 11.
+If using any other fermenter this would be approximately 1 gallon of water. - 10.
 Pour the wort including the hop sack, into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
 (If you have a different fermenter top it off to 8.5 liters).

-- 12. Stir your wort mixture vigorously with your sanitized spoon or whisk. - 13.
-Sprinkle the S-33 Dry brewing yeast packet into the keg, and screw on the lid.
+- 11. Stir your wort mixture vigorously with your sanitized spoon or whisk. - 12.
+Sprinkle the Nottingham brewing yeast packet into the keg, and screw on the lid.
 Do not stir.